 Ronnie Falconer talked on PF.
-Building on the results of the project FloodResilientCities and on the outcomes of EWA Expert Meeting on PF held in Brussels on 28 October 2009, he illustrated recent experiences in modelling such kind of events for the purpose of risk management planning in compliance with FD.
+Building on the outcomes of EWA Expert Meeting on PF held in Brussels on 28 October 2009, he illustrated recent experiences in modelling such kind of events for the purpose of risk management planning in compliance with FD.
+He also referred to the EU funded FloodResilienCity project which is also addressing pluvial flooding as one of its themes.